 And we’re just scratching the surface!

-Here (to the right) are some doors I’ve encountered recently in my work as a Silicon Valley Realtor.
+Here (to the right) are some doors I’ve encountered in my work as a Silicon Valley Realtor.
 What do you think of each of these?

 Assuming that the door of your home is functional, you should not need to replace it in order to market your home for sale.
 In most cases, the door should be cleaned (power washing the exterior of the home is usually a good idea for most sellers), and in some cases it should be painted too.

 If you do need to paint your home and/or door, please know that some colors ARE better than others.
 A natural wood, black or deep red are all good feng shui colors.
 Many buyers also respond well to dark brown and white front doors.
 Far less accepted are colors such as light blue, pink, purple, orange, and green.
-(Yes, one of the doors in the above collage IS orange.)
+(Yes, one of the doors in the above collage IS green.)

 Need to replace your front door?
 Before doing it, take into account the architectural style of your home, its orientation and need for light or need for privacy.
 For the sake of resale value, you don’t want the cheapest, ugliest door, but you don’t need to buy the most expensive either (because you won’t see a return on your investment).